Set 11 | 501 - 550

 (V.) (कूट भाषा को सुलझाना)

-Example: The scientist managed to decode the hidden message.
+Sentence: The scientist managed to decode the hidden message.

 The act of injuring another’s reputation by slanderous communication (2)